nagytech/parrote/README.md

 application, a posted statement is referred to as a `BonMot` while a hashtag is known as a `Pith`.

+## Data Storage Notes
+ - A many to many relationship is used to link Piths to BonMots.
+ - #Piths and @Usernames are both stored without their prefix characters.

 ## Usage
 Implementation notes and general features of the application are listed below to assist in the testing, review and marking process.